Canadian Natural Resources Limited (CNQ) to Issue Quarterly Dividend of $0.90 on October 5th

 Canadian Natural Resources Limited (TSE:CNQ – Get Free Report) (NYSE:CNQ) announced a quarterly dividend on Wednesday, August 2nd, Zacks reports.
-Shareholders of record on Friday, September 15th will be paid a dividend of 0.90 per share on Thursday, October 5th.
-This represents a $3.60 dividend on an annualized basis and a yield of 4.12%.
+Stockholders of record on Friday, September 15th will be paid a dividend of 0.90 per share on Thursday, October 5th.
+This represents a $3.60 dividend on an annualized basis and a dividend yield of 4.13%.
 The ex-dividend date is Thursday, September 14th.

-Canadian Natural Resources (TSE:CNQ – Get Free Report) (NYSE:CNQ) last announced its quarterly earnings results on Thursday, August 3rd.
-The company reported C$1.14 earnings per share for the quarter, missing analysts’ consensus estimates of C$1.16 by C($0.02).
-Canadian Natural Resources had a net margin of 20.72% and a return on equity of 19.48%.
-The company had revenue of C$7.89 billion during the quarter, compared to analysts’ expectations of C$7.19 billion.
-On average, equities analysts forecast that Canadian Natural Resources will post 7.7925022 earnings per share for the current year.
+Canadian Natural Resources (TSE:CNQ – Get Free Report) (NYSE:CNQ) last released its quarterly earnings results on Thursday, August 3rd.
+The company reported C$1.14 EPS for the quarter, missing the consensus estimate of C$1.16 by C($0.02).
+The company had revenue of C$7.89 billion for the quarter, compared to analyst estimates of C$7.19 billion.
+Canadian Natural Resources had a return on equity of 19.48% and a net margin of 20.72%.
+On average, sell-side analysts anticipate that Canadian Natural Resources will post 7.7925022 earnings per share for the current fiscal year.

 Insider Activity